jokerlin135/visoaiflow/supabase/functions/huggingface-proxy/DEPLOY.md

 ### Error: Function not found
 - Make sure you're in the correct directory
-- Check project ref is correct: `lfeyveflpbkrzsoscjcv`
+- Check project ref is correct: `pmewibnkntbcaigkasnz`

 ### Error: Unauthorized
 - Verify your Supabase login: `supabase login`